 A detection is successful when a signal is observed to transition from an initially genuine one to a spoofed version.
 Hence detection is not possible if the receiver is started under spoofing conditions.
-The detection algorithms rely on availability of signals from multiple GNSS constellations - the detection algorithm does not work in single-GNSS mode.
+The detection algorithms also rely on availability of signals from multiple GNSS constellations to improve the spoofing detection capabilities.